 Is there a way to prevent aluminum from pitting and corroding?

-While a brief paper on the matter by TECH-FAQ, certainly shines some light on anodized aluminum’s pros and cons, commercial-grade alloy coating specialist, Silcotek, delves a bit deeper.
+While a brief paper on the subject of anodization by TECH-FAQ certainly shines some light on anodized aluminum’s pros and cons, our nerdy asses decided to dig a bit deeper.

-Unlike titanium, iron, and stainless steel, untreated aluminum is weakened once temps surpass the 212° Fahrenheit (100° Celsius) mark.
-And while anodized aluminum’s porous surface may make it easier to coat, and therefore more resistant to flaking and corrosion, it suffers when the heat is on, with a surprisingly low 176° Fahrenheit (80° Celsius) cracking point.
+Unlike titanium, iron, and stainless steel, aluminum becomes drastically weakened once temps surpass the 212° Fahrenheit (100° Celsius) mark, a core function in the anodization process.
+And while anodized aluminum’s porous surface may make it easier to coat, and therefore more resistant to flaking and corrosion, it falters when the heat is on, with a surprisingly low 176° Fahrenheit (80° Celsius) cracking point.

-Quick Nerd Note: In its simplest form, anodization is little more than the exposure of raw aluminum alloy materials to a torturous blend of acid solutions and violent electrical currents.
+Quick Nerd Note: In its simplest form, the act of anodizing is little more than the exposure of raw aluminum alloy materials to a torturous blend of acid solutions and violent electrical currents.
 This killer combo forces the aluminum to form hydrogen at its negative electrode (cathode), with oxygen along its physical aluminum surface serving as the positive electrode (anode).
 While the hydrogen is little more than an aluminum by-product, the oxygen produced is transformed into an aluminum oxide, which in essence, is the basis for anodization.

 Don’t Stress, and Keep Clean

-To create this magical elixir, simply combine a quart of distilled water with two tablespoons of an acidic liquid of your choosing, and stir.
+To create this magical elixir, simply combine a quart of distilled water with two tablespoons of the acidic liquid of your choosing, and stir.
 With a little bit of elbow grease, ample amounts of exposure time, and a dash of luck, you should be able to remove most garden variety forms of aluminum corrosion.

-And while things like non-woven abrasive pads work wonders on corroded anodized aluminum surfaces, one must be careful to not damage the metal’s protective film.
-However, if the anodization becomes compromised in some way, a splash of chromic acid or another inhibitive treatment can be used to restore the oxide film.
+And while things like non-woven abrasive pads work wonders on corroded anodized aluminum, one must be careful to not damage the metal’s protective film.
+However, if the anodization does become compromised in some way, a splash of chromic acid or another inhibitive treatment can be used to restore the oxide film.

 How to Protect Aluminum From Corrosion

-One way to protect an aluminum surface from corrosion is to store it in a climate-controlled environment.
-This may be ideal for something small that is only used occasionally, but preventing an automobile from coming into contact with rain, humidity, or other moisture-rich natural elements is virtually impossible.
+One way to protect an aluminum surface from corrosion is to store it in a moisture-free, climate-controlled environment.
+While this may be ideal for something small that is only used occasionally, preventing an entire automobile from coming into contact with rain, humidity, or any other moisture-rich natural element is virtually impossible.

 If you enjoyed this article, then you'll love AvalonKing's automotive care products for Do-It-Yourselfers.
 We create "No B.S. products" for an affordable price.
 And the best part, we treat our customers like family, so if you have any questions or just looking to chat about cars, we're only an email or call away.
 Check out our homepage here.